blue-it-systems/bits.vscode/gengora/extension/README.md

 ### Generator not discovered?

 1. Check `.csproj` has `<IsGeneratorProject>true</IsGeneratorProject>`
+2. Gengora will scan across all open workspace folders (multi-root workspaces) and will try to auto-discover any `.csproj` containing the marker before starting the server.
+If your project lives in an additional workspace folder (not the primary one) it will now be detected automatically; the extension will set the discovered project path and instruct the server to use that folder as the workspace.
-2. Check Output → Gengora for discovery logs
+3. Check Output → Gengora for discovery logs
-3. Try manual configuration: `"gengora.generatorProjectPath": "path/to/project.csproj"`
+4. Try manual configuration: `"gengora.generatorProjectPath": "path/to/project.csproj"`

 ### Files not triggering rebuild?